 - Set goals for your recovery including time frames in that you wish to reach sobriety.

-Inpatient care involves evaluating your current medical condition and bringing your body back into a healthy state so that you can accept and tolerate treatment.
+Inpatient care involves evaluating your current medical condition and bringing your body back to a healthy state so that you can accept and tolerate treatment.
 Detox may be a part of this process.
 Inpatient differs from an outpatient program in that you stay at the facility for 30 to 90 days, or in some cases up to a year before you are allowed to go home or reintegrate back into society.
 Not only does inpatient therapy help curb your cravings for your drug of choice but also incorporates daily living skills that you will use once you enter a world of sobriety.
-Learning how to deal with compulsive behavior issues and to achieve a functional standard while at work can help re-route your old path into a new one with a different perspective.
+Learning to deal with urgent behavior issues and to achieve a functional standard while at work can help re-route your old path into a new one with a different perspective.

-Inpatient therapy will deal with deep emotions and issues that you have to identify and accept before being able to reach total sobriety.
+Inpatient therapy will help you learn to deal with deep emotions and issues that you have to identify and accept before being able to reach total sobriety.
 It is important that you understand the main reasons for your substance abuse and learn to deal with those thoughts and emotions in a positive way.
 The goal is to be able to learn an alternative behavior when problems arise in life as opposed to reaching for drugs or alcohol to ease the pain.